Dan-Grise/6502_SBC/README.md

 There are a couple of flaws with this design.

-1) The RCA connectors for video and audio outputs have signal and GND reverse.
-Therefore it is necessary to build a cross over cable.
+1) The RCA connectors for video and audio outputs have signal and GND reversed.
+Therefore it is necessary to build cross over cables for each.

 2) I have a relatively convoluted method for creating a write strobe.
 This probably could have been simplified.